react-navigation/rfcs/text/0002-navigator-view-api.md

 Importantly, the navigation view no longer receives a router prop.
 Instead, it gets `descriptors`.
 Routers are no longer aware of the navigation options that a view may need, meaning that custom navigators are much easier to implement and understand.

 This change will ensure that `addNavigationHelpers` happens automatically for each child navigation prop, and the view will no longer be responsible for it.
-This is not desirable because different navigatators may wish to expose different helpers.
+This is not desirable because different navigators may wish to expose different helpers.
 As a followup to this RFC, the helpers could be moved off of the navigation prop, which may reduce boilerplate and remove the need for `addNavigationHelpers`.

 For more details, [see the experimental implementation here.](https://github.com/react-navigation/react-navigation/pull/3392)